VV-WIN/a-gnome-pattern/README.md

 ## Personal Goals
 To quiet the fear that tells me I *can't*.
 You **can** and **will** do this.
 I believe in you, me. xoxo Additions I'd like to add:
-- Swap the location of the player chacter and the gnome
+- Swap the location of the player character and the gnome
-- Add music and warp it depending on player speed
+- Add music and warp it depending on player's speed